user behavior analytics (UBA) data classification

 Access control is integrated into an organization's IT environment.
 It can involve identity management and access management systems.
 These systems provide access control software, a user database and management tools for access control policies, auditing and enforcement.

-When a user is added to an access management system, system administrators use an automated provisioning system to set up permissions based on access control frameworks, job responsibilities and workflows.
+When a user is added to an access management system, system administrators often use an automated provisioning system to set up permissions based on access control frameworks, job responsibilities and workflows.

 Challenges of access control